mike4aday/SwiftlySalesforce/README.md

 Build iOS apps fast on the [Salesforce Platform](http://www.salesforce.com/platform/overview/) with Swiftly Salesforce:
 * Written entirely in [Swift](https://developer.apple.com/swift/).
-* Uses [promises](https://en.wikipedia.org/wiki/Futures_and_promises) to simplify complex, asynchronous [Salesforce API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/) interactions
+* Uses [promises](https://en.wikipedia.org/wiki/Futures_and_promises) to simplify complex, asynchronous [Salesforce API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/) interactions.
-* Manages the Salesforce [OAuth2] process (the "OAuth dance") automatically and transparently
+* Manages the Salesforce [OAuth2] process (the "OAuth dance") automatically and transparently.
-* Simpler and lighter alternative to the Salesforce [Mobile SDK for iOS]
+* Simpler and lighter alternative to the Salesforce [Mobile SDK for iOS].
-* Easy to install and update
+* Easy to install and update.

 ## Quick Start
 You can be up and running in a few minutes by following these steps: